Chart Color Schemes

 Jolimont shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Jolimont exceeds broader benchmarks, with 47.0% of residents aged 15+ holding university qualifications compared to 27.9% in WA and 30.1% in Greater Perth.
-Bachelor degrees are the most common at 29.9%, followed by postgraduate qualifications (12.2%) and graduate diplomas (4.9%).
-Vocational pathways account for 24.7% of qualifications among those aged 15+, with advanced diplomas making up 12.2% and certificates 12.5%.
-A total of 22.7% of the population is actively pursuing formal education, including 8.3% in tertiary, 5.1% in primary, and 4.2% in secondary education.
+Vocational pathways account for 24.7% of qualifications among those aged 15 and above, with advanced diplomas at 12.2% and certificates at 12.5%.
+A significant 22.7% of the population is actively engaged in formal education, including 8.3% in tertiary education, 5.1% in primary education, and 4.2% pursuing secondary education.

 Frequently Asked Questions - Education